zhal07/B0aty-HCIM-Guide-Progress-Tracker/README.md

 - `app.js` - Application logic and UI interactions
 - `styles.css` - Styling and layout
 - `data.js` - Episode and task data
-- `resources/` - Contains the wiki file taken from the OSRS wiki and used to as reference material
+- `resources/` - Contains the wiki file taken from the OSRS wiki and used as reference material

-## Browser Compatibility

-Works in all modern browsers that support ES6 and localStorage.